pathofleastresistor/activity-manager/README.md

 ### Manually

-Clone or download this repository and copy the "nfl" directory to your "custom_components" directory in your config directory
+Clone or download this repository and copy the "activity_manager" directory to your "custom_components" directory in your config directory

 `<config directory>/custom_components/activity-manager/...`